-The status of the Notes, the capacity of the Issuer and the relevant corporate resolutions shall be governed by Spanish law.
-Any non-contractual obligations arising out of or in connection with the Notes and all related contractual documentation will be governed by, and construed in accordance with, English law.
+The status of the Notes, the exercise of the Spanish Bail-in Power by the Relevant Resolution Authority the capacity of the Issuer and the relevant corporate resolutions shall be governed by Spanish law.
+Any non-contractual obligations arising out of or in connection with the Notes, the terms and conditions the Notes and all related contractual documentation will be governed by, and construed in accordance with, English law.